jnr-stickman33/Rock_Paper_Scissors_Lizard_Spock/README.md

 by lizard and disproven by paper.
 Lizard poisons Spock and eats paper; it is crushed by rock and decapitated by scissors.

-As beginner, I wrote this hand game as part of a studies.
+As beginner, I wrote this hand game as part of a project for my studies.